hotternative/hotternative.github.io/_posts/2022-11-24-use-git-crypt-to-store-sensitive-information(2).md

 *.secrets filter=git-crypt diff=git-crypt
 ```
 ## Generate a new gpg key pair
-The next step is to add our first user who can see
+The next step is to add our first user.
-the encrypted files.
 Run
 ```shell
 gpg --default-new-key-algo rsa3072 --full-generate-key
 ```
 Then select Option 1 and follow the steps to generate the key pair.
 An email address and a name are required to generate the key pair.

-Check the key is imported OK by
+Check the key is saved by `gpg`:
 ```shell
 gpg --list-keys
 ```

-Then add the user to git-crypt:
+Then add the key to git-crypt:
 ```shell
 git-crypt add-gpg-user <key_file_name>
 ```
+This will create a `.git-crypt` directory in the root of the repo.

 Now it's OK to add secrets into the repo.
-After adding the secrets
+After adding the secrets,
 ```shell
 git crypt status
 ```